pitosalas/public-131-samples/ffs/answerkey.md

     Part 2: Min Mem Ref Small File: 1
     Part 3: Max Mem Ref Large FIle: 3
     Part 4: Min Mem Ref Large FIle: 1

+The key to these three questions is that by making the change in the data structure, the maximum file size that can be accommodated becomes a lot smaller.

 Bullet 4:
-    Part 1: New structure will always be either equal or faster Bullet 5:
+    Part 1: If the file fits, the new structure will always be either equal or faster Bullet 5:
-    Part 1: New structure will always be either approx equal Bullet 6:
+    Part 1: If the file fits, the new structure will use approximately equal amount of memory Bullet 6:
     Part 1: If the file fits, the new structure will always work better than the old